My favorite Linux distribution.

 sudo xed /lib/systemd/system/x11vnc.service

-6 – Copy and paste the following code into the empty file.
+6 – Copy and paste the following code into the empty file and save it.

 [Unit] Description=Start x11vnc at startup.
 After=multi-user.target [Service] Type=simple ExecStart=/usr/bin/x11vnc -auth guess -forever -noxdamage -repeat -rfbauth /etc/x11vnc/vncpwd -rfbport 5900 -shared [Install] WantedBy=multi-user.target